Jawhar: Dabhosa waterfall

 Dabhosa- Dadarkopara -waterfall is only 18 km away from on Jawhar — Talasari — Silvasa Road.
 This waterfall is on Lendi river and on other side of river at Sarsun there is Dadarkopara Waterfall.
 The Dadarkopara fall usually gets dry during summer, therefore is also known as Suka (Dry) fall.
 The height of waterfall is about 300 feet.
 The water from Lendi river first flows in the flask shaped rock and from there it flows in 5 feet by 5 feet flask shaped open natural container made of rocks.
-The waterfalls are surround by straight mountains of height not less than 600 feet on both sides and are covered with Medicinal plants.
+The waterfalls are surround by straight mountains of height not less than 600 feet on both sides and are covered with medicinal plants.

-Dabhosa waterfall is one of the highest waterfalls in Maharashtra.
-To top it all this is one of the very few waterfalls which is perennial.
-The crater shaped bowl into which the waterfall cascades and the lake at the bottom of the waterfall is truly a spectacular site.
-Safety works and access are part of planning in recent future.